 You can prepare some portions of this smoothie ahead of time by cutting up the strawberries and bananas and freezing in ziploc bags in 1 serving portions.
 The orange, I recommend peeling right when you’re making the smoothie or you’ll need to keep it refrigerated.

-It is always best to consume freshly made smoothies right away but if you end up making too much, store leftovers in the fridge for the day or freeze it for a couple of weeks.
+It is always best to consume freshly made smoothies right away but if you end up making too much or if you’re meal-prepping, you can store them in individual airtight containers in the fridge for up to 2 days or freeze for a couple of weeks.
 Just take out frozen smoothie from the freezer, thaw and enjoy.

 - Pina Colada Smoothie